 How much is a capture card for the Nintendo Switch?

-It really depends on your budget.
-If you’re looking at a basic solution then you can get by with the cost of of what a new Nintendo Switch game costs.
+It depends on your budget.
+If you’re looking at a basic solution then you can get by with the cost of what a new Nintendo Switch game costs.
 If you want something more premium and with more capabilities then you’re looking at a price that’s 3 or 4 times the cost of the budget solution.